-Legal Proceedings and Bankruptcy
+Legal Proceedings

 There are no material legal proceedings to which any of our directors is a party adverse to us or in which any such person has a material interest adverse to us.
-Phytomedics, Inc., where Dr. Smaldone Alsup served as Chief Executive Officer, filed a voluntary petition for relief under Chapter 7 of the U.S. Bankruptcy Code in May 2011.

 Family Relationships

 There are no family relationships among any of our directors or executive officers.